aogriffiths/matrix-from-vector/docs/generated/api/matrix-from-vector.matrix.direction.md

 ## Matrix.direction property

-The initial direction the vector travels from the start corner across the natrix
+The initial direction the vector travels from the start corner across the matrix

 <b>Signature:</b>